byuflowlab/FLOWPanel.jl/docs/src/examples/blendedwingbody-aero.md

 # Apply the same transformations to the trailing edge
 TEmsh = TEmsh |> Meshes.Translate(offset...) |> Meshes.Rotate(rotation) |> Meshes.Scale(scaling)

+# Mirror the original mesh to obtain a symmetric mesh of the airframe
+if !isnothing(symcoordinate)
+    msh = pnl.gt.mirror(msh, symcoordinate)
+end

+# Uncomment this to do 10 smoothing iterations on the mesh
+# msh = msh |> Meshes.TaubinSmoothing(10)

 # Wrap Meshes object into a Grid object from GeometricTools
 grid = pnl.gt.GridTriangleSurface(msh)